UNICORE-EU/uftp-docs/source/uftp-client/manual.rst

 Authentication
 --------------

-By default, the 'uftp' client will use the current username (``$USER``) with SSH key authentication to authenticate to the Auth server.
+By default, the UFTP client will use the current username (``$USER``) with SSH key authentication to authenticate to the :ref:`authserver`.

 You can set a different default username via the ``UFTP_USER`` environment variable.
 This is useful if your remote username is not the same as your local username.

-The 'uftp' client supports various means of authentication.
+The UFTP client supports various means of authentication.
 Depending on the server you want to access, you can choose from

  * user name with SSH key (default)